photos-network/developers.photos.network/docs/overview.md

 # Overview

-[Photos.network](https://photos.network) is a modulare system with heavy focus on customization.
+[Photos.network](https://photos.network) is build as a modulare system with heavy focus on customization.

 It is separated in multiple parts: